How to Design a Flowchart

 For example, which of these flowcharts looks more appealing?
 The flowchart on the left could be difficult to follow because it’s monochromatic and the shapes and lines aren’t all aligned.
 The flowchart on the right uses proper alignment and different colors, font sizes, and shapes to guide you through to the end.

-Use the five tips below to make your flowcharts clearer and more effective with only a few extra clicks.
+Use the five tips below to make your online flowcharts clearer and more effective with only a few extra clicks.

 Tip 1: Orientation